mezei-peter/sudoku-solver/README.md

 # Sudoku solver in Rust

 ## Intro
 My very first personal Rust project.
-The software can solve sudoku puzzles based on a .sdm file input and print the solution to the terminal in an Simple Sudoku format.
+The software can solve sudoku puzzles based on a .sdm input file and print the solutions to the terminal in a Simple Sudoku format.

 I learned a lot about implementing OOP and functional concepts in Rust, and of course I learned a tremendous amount about memory and the borrow checker.